 “Since the global financial crisis, many people have woken up to the idea that the economic system that has sustained the West, in particular, may not be the be-all-and-end-all.”

 Rise above?
-Buddhist economic can challenge poverty
+Buddhist economics could challenge poverty

-The economic challenges of poverty, inequality, globalisation and ecology can all be met by adopting a Buddhist approach to economics, so its proponents claim.
+The economic challenges of poverty, inequality, globalization and ecology can all be met by adopting a Buddhist approach to economics, so its proponents claim.
 On ecology, for example, Professor Brown cites the withdrawal by the US from the Paris Accords as something that does not ascribe to Buddhist teachings of being mindful of others.

 Man can benefit from adopting Buddhist economics because of self-interest, so inherent in Western economic models, is illusory.
 Instead of bartering for the best deal, the approach should be to adopt an economic model of mutual reciprocity.

 Why?
 Because we feel negative about ourselves and others in the former model and a higher degree of happiness and inner peace with the latter.
-Imagine what could be achieved by humans if everyone just got on better with one another because they felt less pressured to make a few pounds.
+Imagine what could be achieved by humans if everyone just got on better with one another because they felt less pressured to make a few pounds?
 From a global point of view, this would bring about a deceleration in the exploitation of the Earth's valuable resources, helping to make economic life sustainable not just for today but for future generations. ●

 Main image: Colourbox.com